PEAK SUPERHERO1 of 10

-The superhero movie craze shows no sign of slowing in 2018, and with movies like Avengers: Infinity War and X-Men: Dark Phoenix adapting some of the biggest comic book stories of all time, the genre is reaching for bigger heights than ever before.
+The superhero movie craze only heating up in 2018, and with movies like Avengers: Infinity War and X-Men: Dark Phoenix adapting some of the biggest comic book stories of all time, the genre is reaching for bigger heights than ever before.

 Since, like Dr. Doom, we believe in science, we made our rankings based on a poll of the entire 'Rama team, ordering them based on a distillation of our personal lists.

-Manga and anime adaptations are a touchy subject in 2017, but 2018's Alita: Battle Angel may be a chance to do right by a classic story.
+Manga and anime adaptations were a touchy subject in 2017, but this year's Alita: Battle Angel may be a chance to do right by a classic story.

 Embracing the uncanny valley elements of the story and taking even subtle cues from the previous iterations of the android Alita's tale, the trailer for this lesser-known comic book adaptation sets the stage for a new wave of live action anime films.